unacast/deprecated-unacast.github.io/_posts/2015-10-26-chatops-at-unacast.md

 ![heim deploys](/public/images/heim_deploys.png)

-From deploying an app to production, to routing splitting traffic amongst versions and to cancel processing jobs, everything is documented in real-time as it happens.
+From deploying an app to production, to splitting traffic between versions and to cancel processing jobs, everything is documented in real-time as it happens.

 ### Our development process